Trisections obtained by trivially regluing surface-knots: The Price twist

 \begin{rem} For a 2-knot $K$ and an unknotted $P^2$-knot $P$ in $S^4$, the $P^2$-knot $S$ admits the decomposition $K\#P$ is said to be \textit{of Kinoshita type}.
 It is not known whether every $P^2$-knot in $S^4$ is of Kinoshita type.
 This question is called the Kinoshota question or the Kinoshita conjecture.
 We may answer the question with $\tau_S({S^4})$ \cite{KM}.
-Note that in \cite[Question 6.2]{KM}, if $S$ is of Kinoshita type, then the question reduces to a trisection obtained by the Gluck twist \cite{Na}.
-A trisection diagram obtained by the Gluck twist is described in \cite{GM}. \end{rem}
+Note that in \cite[Question 6.2]{KM}, if $S$ is of Kinoshita type, then trisections in the question are diffeomorphic to trisections obtained by the Gluck twist \cite{Na}.
+In particular, if $S$ is the connected sum of the unknotted $P^2$-knot and a spun or twist spun 2-knot, \cite[Question 6.2]{KM} reduces to \cite[Question 6.4]{GM} in the sense of diffeomorphic trisections. \end{rem}